Rutherglen

 Rutherglen has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes or major projects have been identified by AreaSearch as likely impacting this area.
-Key projects include North East Rail Line Upgrade, Inland Rail Beveridge to Albury (scheduled for completion 2025), Inland Rail - Tottenham To Albury (commencement 2021), and Regional Housing Fund (Victoria) (launched 2019).
+No significant changes to local infrastructure or major projects have been identified by AreaSearch that could impact the area.
+Key projects include North East Rail Line Upgrade, Inland Rail Beveridge to Albury, Inland Rail - Tottenham To Albury, and Regional Housing Fund (Victoria).

 Professional plan users can use the search below to filter and access additional projects.